greatxue/coding_language/cpp_tut/18_cpp_inheritance.md

 To avoid slicing, one approach is to define *private* versions of the **copy constructor** and **assignment operator** so that copying objects in that inheritance hierarchy is prohibited (just like the stream class hierarchy in C++).

 However, it is always legal to assign *pointers* to objects, as all pointers are of the same size.
-Then we use pointers rather than objects themselves.
+Then we **use pointers rather than objects themselves**.

 ```cpp
 // ERR!